sliv66/FashionMNIST_ImageClassification/README.md

 ## Summary of Findings

-- The baseline Scikit-learn MLPClassifier achieved moderate accuracy, demonstrating the limitations of simple neural networks on image data.
+- **Baseline MLPClassifier (Scikit-learn):** Achieved ~87% accuracy.
+This demonstrates the limitations of simple, fully connected neural networks for image data, as they do not capture spatial features well.
-- The simple CNN (TensorFlow/Keras) significantly improved accuracy, showing the effectiveness of convolutional layers for image classification.
+- **Simple CNN (TensorFlow/Keras):** Achieved ~92% accuracy.
+The use of convolutional layers allows the model to learn spatial hierarchies, significantly improving performance over the MLP.
-- The advanced CNN, with data augmentation and regularization (dropout, early stopping), achieved the highest test accuracy and best generalization, reducing overfitting.
+- **Advanced CNN with Data Augmentation:** Achieved up to ~94% accuracy.
+Data augmentation (random rotations, shifts, zoom) and regularization (dropout, early stopping) improved generalization and reduced overfitting.
-- Data augmentation (random rotations, shifts, zoom) helped the model learn more robust features from limited data.
+- **Confusion Matrix:** Used to visualize the number of correct and incorrect predictions for each class.
+This helps identify which classes are most often confused by the model, revealing strengths and weaknesses beyond overall accuracy.
-- Visualizations (confusion matrix, sample predictions) provided insight into model strengths and common misclassifications.
+- **Predicted vs. True Diagram (Sample Predictions):** Shows random test images with both predicted and true labels.
+This provides a qualitative sense of model performance, highlights specific successes and failures, and helps spot systematic errors (e.g., confusing similar clothing items).

 # FashionMNIST_ImageClassification